 Are you an unrecognized Great Legal Mind?
-Do you love throwing people in jail but don’t have what it takes to wow a jury?
+Do you love the idea of throwing bad people in jail but don’t have what it takes to wow a jury?
 Has your prosecutorial career been unfairly hindered by irrational social prejudices against your personal habits, such as drunk driving?
 Do you need extra $$$ until you’re old enough to get at your trust fund?

 If you answered yes! to any of the above, then People’s appeals are for you!
 They’re fun, they’re easy and they’re guaranteed to win.
 Best of all, you can berate criminals to your heart’s content from the comfort of your cubicle without having to look at them in court.